yykphy/cube2xyz/README.md

-Transform .cube of Qchem and Gaussian file to xyz
+Transform .cube of Qchem and Gaussian file to x y z value (yk modified version)
 ==========================

+cube2xyz can convert Gaussian type Cube files into "x y z value" columns, or project values on planes (slizes) or segments.
+Optionally, it can directly produce the plot for a faster visualization.

 .cube files are originally from the Gaussian molecular modeling code, but nowadays can be produced and read by most of the computational chemistry programs.
 They consist of a lot of blocks of data describing the values of a measured property (charge, spin polarization, electronic density, …) on each point of the space inside the simulation cell.